dushoff/cohorts/notes.md

 ## Future

 I expect whatever we do in continuous time to be translatable to discrete time.
-I wsa thinking of staying on this side until the concepts are ironed out, since it seems likely that the algebra is simpler.
+I was thinking of staying on this side until the concepts are ironed out, since it seems likely that the algebra is simpler.
 On the other hand, I could imagine switching to the discrete side if things get confusing in a way that makes us want to test ourselves with simple simulations (or with MacPan itself).